8th January 2026

 Following MDC’s decision to adopt Local Plan Pt 2 which allocated a further 505 dwellings to North East Mendip, the Parish Council sought a Judicial Review.
 This was heard in the High Court in October 2022 and the Judgement in favour of the PC was handed down today.

-The full Judgement and Order can be found here Local Plan Part 2- Judicial Review, together with the PC’s Press Release
+The full Judgement and Order can be found here Local Plan Part 2- Judicial Review, together with the PC’s Press Release.Much of the historical documentation can be seen here.

 May 2021